TSchwierz/SelfLocalisationCF/README.md

 	- A batch file that can be run in the cmd to start the controller in webots

 ## Latest Change:
+**06.03.:** Wrote a tutorial for setting up the project.
+Introduced helper functions for saving and loading data.
+Tested out different configurations of gain parameters to achieve high predictions.<br>
 **05.03.:** Reworked the main script SelfLocalisationCF.py and added documentation.
 Tweaked the random movement algorithm to use small angle adjustment each step.<br>
 **04.03.:** Introduced a new way to achieve random movement.
 It is based on brownian motion and utilises the Ornstein-Uhlenbeck process.<br>
 **04.03.:** Fixed an issue when passing movement comments to the controller.
 The controller works with body-centred coordinates(forward, sideways), but the main control calculated new directions in abolute position(x, y).
 The controller now correctly transforms the input into body centred coordinates<br>